-An electromagnetic coil is produced by winding an electrical conductor such as a wire in the shape of a coil, spiral, or helix.
+An electromagnetic coil is produced by winding an electrical conductor, such as a wire, into the shape of a coil, spiral, or helix.
 The shape and dimensions of a coil are designed to fulfill a particular purpose.
-Parameters such as inductance, resistance, and strength of the desired magnetic field greatly influence the design of coil windings.
+Parameters such as inductance, resistance, and the strength of the desired magnetic field greatly influence the design of coil windings.

-Winding coils by hand is not possible where quantities are required.
-Where traditional coil sizes are involved, mass production of electromagnetic coils relies on automated machinery.
+Where large quantities are required, winding coils by hand is impractical.
+For traditional coil sizes, mass production of electromagnetic coils relies on automated machinery.

-Coil winding can be structured into several groups regarding the type and geometry of the wound coil; wild or jumble, helical, and orthocyclic.
+Coil winding can be categorized into several groups based on the type and geometry of the wound coil: wild or jumble, helical, and orthocyclic.

 Machines that wind coils in a helix create layers and switch directions, moving forward and backward.
-However, this only works for a small number of layers because when it reaches a certain limit, the structure becomes too tight to contain and usually occurs with fine wires.
+However, this method only works for a small number of layers because, when it reaches a certain limit, the structure becomes too tight to contain, especially with fine wires.

-Orthocyclic winding is the most optimal method to wind coils by placing the wire of the upper layer in the grooves of wires of the lower layers.
-Engineers take into account the efficiency of the coil winding processes by minimizing the materials and space required for coil winding.
-These coils have good heat conduction, and electromagnetic field strength is distributed evenly across the windings.
+Orthocyclic winding is the most efficient method to wind coils, placing the wire of the upper layer in the grooves of wires of the lower layers.
+Engineers aim to optimize the efficiency of coil winding processes by minimizing the materials and space required for coil winding.
+These coils exhibit good heat conduction, and the electromagnetic field strength is evenly distributed across the windings.

 One of the major challenges facing designers—for example, designers of invasive medical devices—is to fit the physical size of the device within the constraints imposed by the intended use.
 This, in turn, demands micro coils that are much smaller than previously manufactured.